 - If you depend on electricity to power required medical equipment, you will need to purchase a backup generator to safeguard against power outages.
 Weather, auto accidents, equipment failures, and wildfires are just a few of the incidents that can result in power outages.
 Always follow all installation, safety and, maintenance guidelines for your generator.

 DMEA also works to regularly update our Facebook with information about large power outages.
-You may find valuable information here, but please note, it is not monitored 24/7.
+You may find valuable information here, but please note, it is not monitored 24/7 and you should never report outages or services on Facebook.
 Like us on Facebook at www.facebook.com/DeltaMontroseElectricAssociation to receive this information on your news feed.

 Frequently Asked Questions